edgexfoundry/edgex-docs/docs_src/design/adr/application/0025-Record-and-Replay.md

 This `POST` API will upload previously exported recorded data file.
 It will accept an optional Boolean query parameter to specify to **not** overwrite existing Device Profiles and/or Devices if they already exist.
 Default is to overwrite existing with those captured with the recorded data.

 The request handler will receive the file as a [Recorded Data DTO](#recorded-data-dto) described above and detect if it is compressed and un-compress the contents if needed before un-marshaling the JSON into the DTO.
-The compression will be determined based on the file extension.
+The compression will be determined based the ` Content-Encoding` from the request header.
 The `Event` data from the DTO will then be saved to the in-memory storage along with the Device Profile and Device Names.
 The `Device Profiles` and `Devices` will be pushed to Core Metadata if they don't exist or if overwrite is enabled.

 !!! note
     Import will overwrite any previous recorded data.